 Defining Women: Landmark Issues in Women’s Studies

 An introductory, interdisciplinary course examining how recent studies have changed traditional concepts of women and men.
 Drawing on materials from such fields as literature, history, anthropology, biology, psychology, sociology, religion, and the arts, and analyzing women’s emerging voices in the 20th century, WS 101 explores women’s experiences and the breadth of women’s achievements.
-Fall 2012.
+Offered Selectively.
 Group: IDS.

 Women and Detective Fiction

 This course presents a critical survey of the history and dynamic nature of the genre of detective fiction using psychological theory as the lens for examining women detective fiction writers and characters of detective fiction through the past two centuries.
 Special emphasis will be placed on the development of the detective as an archetypal hero or heroine.
 Offered selectively.
 Group: IDS.